 The researchers, who are based in Alberta, have developed more than 800 new Cannabis sativa variants, with high levels of CBD.
 Out of these, they identified 13 extracts that show a lot of promise to modulate ACE2 levels, thus potentially help to protect the human lungs from the novel coronavirus.

 “Our varieties are high in CBD, or balanced CBD/THC, because you can give a higher dose and people will not be impaired due to the psychoactive properties of THC,” says Kovalchuck.

 Kovalchuck also leads a company known as Inplanta BioTechnology, with Dr Darryl Hudson, who has a PhD from the University of Guelph — Canadian institute where research is ongoing into the use of cannabinoids in medicine.

-However, Kovalchuck told Deutsche Welle that funding for cannabinoid research is “still hard,” and that is the case in other countries, too.
+However, Kovalchuck told Deutsche Welle that funding for cannabinoid research is “still hard” — as is the case in other countries as well.

-That being said, the main problem is that without funding and more research, there is a little chance of progress in the CBD field.
+The main issue it seems is that without funding and more research, there is a little chance of progress in the CBD field.

 “But there is ENORMOUS interest now,” Kovalchuk told DW in email.
 And that’s his emphasis.
 “The tide is coming.”

 While Kovalchuk and his colleagues note even their most effective extracts need large-scale validation, they say they may be a “safe addition” to the treatment of COVID-19.